Activities for children

 St Salvator’s Chapel is open to the public for individual prayer and exploration of this historic building.
 Families and those with children are invited to download and enjoy the National Association of Decorative and Fine Arts Societies (NADFAS) church trail for St Salvator’s Chapel during their visit.
 The trail guides visitors around the church and encourages them to engage with the architecture, history and furnishings.

-Young people may be interested in the summer schools available at the University.
+Young people may be interested in the available at the University.